Ryas-Yusenda/Zen-of-Python/Plant Leaf Disease Detection Using CNN/README.md

 ## 🎈 Usage <a name="usage"></a>

-This project aims to display visual data on COVID-19 cases.
+This project aims to solve the problem of leaf disease detection with machine learning using Python.

 ## ⛏️ Built With <a name = "tech_stack"></a>